January 28 - 2021

 You would start in the Sales tab — where the CompStak sales comps are listed, and set up your search filters.
 Here is how your search parameters could look like for our hypothetical building.

-You can choose between the main property types — office, retail, or industrial — plus you can go more granular and specify property subtypes (e.g. warehouse, manufacturing, or Flex/RD).
+For a sales approach property appraisal you can also choose between the main property types — office, retail, or industrial — plus you can go more granular and specify property subtypes (e.g. warehouse, manufacturing, or Flex/RD).

 For example, you would choose "Office":

-In order to compare sold buildings of a similar size, you can set minimum and maximum transaction size.
+In order to compare property value of buildings of a similar size, you can set minimum and maximum transaction size.
 For a building that is approximately 200,000 SQFT, you could set the transaction size range as 100,000 to 300,000.

-Here is how you would set up the transaction date filter if you wanted to look at the buildings sold within the past 5 years.
+Here is how you would set up the transaction date filter if you wanted to look at the commercial valuation for buildings sold within the past 5 years.

 Depending on your market specifics, you might want to only look at comps in one or several specific neighborhoods.
 Here is how you could set up your geo filter if you only wanted sales comps in East, South, and Southwest Austin.